sa2c/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .output}

-Every object is created with a single class, which cannot be changed.
+Every object is created with a single class, and this can't be changed.

-Objects can have functions associated with them.
-The functions associated with an object are determined by the class of the object.
+Any object can have functions associated with it, which can be called with a dot syntax, like:

-For example, as above
 ~~~
 numbers.mean()
 ~~~
 {: .language-python}

+The functions which are associated with an object are determined by the class of the object.
+When a class provides a function to an object we call this function a _method_ of that class.

-The `numbers` object has a `mean` function provided by the `numpy.ndarray` class.
-This allows objects of a `numpy.ndarray` to provide functionality specific to that type of object.
+For example, the `numbers` object has a `mean` _method_ provided by the `numpy.ndarray` class.
+This allows objects of a `numpy.ndarray` to provide functionality specific to objects of class `numpy.ndarray`.

-Mutable objects can have methods too:
+Immutable objects can have methods too:
 ~~~
 hello = "hello, world"
 print(hello.capitalize())
 ~~~
 {: .language-python}

-When a function is associated to an object we call it a _method_ of the object, and we call it by using a dot, for example: `object_name.method_name()`

 > ## Changing places
 >
 > It's worth noting that methods of immutable objects can't change
 > the underlying object.
-They always return a brand new object with the new value.
+They always return a brand new object, and set the expected value in the new object.
 We can see this in action by looking at the variable `hello` after capitalisation above.
 The value of the object has not been changed.
 >
 > Methods on mutable object, however, will typically change the object itself.
 {. :callout}

 We then say that particular objects are _instances_ of the class.
 To use a real world example, a chair is a particular type or class of object.
 The chair that you are sitting on right now is a specific _instance_ of the class of all chairs.

-> ## Finding out what things are
+> ## finding out what things are
 >
-> Use `type()` to find the type of `students`, defined as
+> use `type()` to find the type of `students`, defined as
 >
 > ~~~
-> students = ['Petra', 'Aalia', 'Faizan', 'Shona']
+> students = ['petra', 'aalia', 'faizan', 'shona']
 > ~~~
 > {: .language-python}
 >
-> Check this with `isinstance`
+> check this with `isinstance`
 >
->> ## Solution
+>> ## solution
 >>
 >> ~~~
 >> type(students)